phetsims/community/README.md

 - Abstract declarative APIs allow scenery to adjust performance/quality on demand, using whatever technology is best on the given browser (and to work around browser bugs)
 - Clipping/filtering/positioning/layering works seamlessly across technologies used (SVG/Canvas/WebGL)
-- Codebase is set up to support easy-to-read/maintain as a default, always with the option to customize for performance or quality (e.g. dot, mutable forms available for performance, immutable forms available for readability and ease-of-use)
+- Codebase is set up to support easy-to-read/maintain as a default, always with the option to customize for performance or quality (e.g., dot, mutable forms available for performance, immutable forms available for readability and ease-of-use)
 - Able to serve the final product in a single HTML/XHTML with no external assets or servers (this is the largest constraint affecting what we do currently)
 - Input system that supports extended/customizable touch handling and accessibility from the base up
-- Advanced layout (based on customizable bounds), and accurate shape computations and CAG for interfaces and components
+- Advanced layout (based on customizable bounds) and accurate shape computations and CAG for interfaces and components
 - Garbage collector friendly - pooling is used
 - Library of UI components that are battle tested and flexible